Introducing Abstrax

 Mike

-Today I’m releasing the first version of Abstrax, a CLI app for managing common server tasks from the terminal.
+Today I'm releasing Abstrax, a free, open source CLI for managing common Linux server tasks on Debian and Ubuntu based servers.

 There are excellent tools for infrastructure automation and deployment.
 Abstrax is not trying to replace those.

-The goal is smaller: give developers, makers, and small teams a clearer way to handle everyday server tasks without having to remember every command or wrap everything in custom scripts.
+The goal is smaller: give developers, makers, and small teams memorable server admin commands for everyday work, without having to look up syntax or wrap everything in custom scripts.

 Why I built it